jkcoxson/idevice_pair/README.md

 1. **Load existing pairing file**: Click `Load` to import from your computer (recommended)
 2. **Generate new pairing file**: Click `Generate` to create a fresh pairing
 3. **Save pairing file**: Export the pairing file to your computer or your supported applications
-4. **Validate pairing**: Test the pairing file against a local network connected device
+4. **Validate pairing**: Test the pairing file against a local network-connected device

 ## Pairing Guide